 Also see no tariffs

 Taxes are a form of capitalism, in that it is privilege or gratuitous appropriation, i.e. usury, with artificial “rights” which similarly sanction or operate on theft.
 In the case of taxes though, the theft is not a portion of output or product siphoned off by bosses, but by government.
 Taxes does exactly what capitalists do: seek rent/profit via skimming surplus-value (rent) from those that contribute to production after/before they get paid.
 However, in the case of taxes the books are open, and the state tells you exactly what they are taking, or rather what you will hand over to the bag man and gunman.
 Capitalist economists try to separate rent from profit saying rent does not include “risks” whereas profits do.
 Risk on money making money is gambling, whether it’s your own money or stolen.
-Either way, taxes, or capitalism, is theft, and unjustifiable as rather than funding the excesses of capitalist bosses, taxes funds the excesses of the state (not that it has any right to anything to begin with).
-In regards to risk, there is no risk to the state other than someone trying to escape the theft, those robbed however, are under the threat of violence should they not pay up:
+Either way, taxes, or capitalism, is theft, and unjustifiable as rather than funding the excesses of capitalist bosses, taxes funds the excesses of the state (not that the state has any right to any thing to begin with, except that the “rights” it has were written as self-serving).
+In regards to risk, there is no risk to the state other than someone trying to escape the theft, those robbed however, are under the threat of violence and/or capture should they not pay up:

 Let’s postulate two sorts of robbery scenarios.